Get

 Before You Start

 Before you start potty training your Miniature Schnauzer, it’s important to get all the supplies you’ll need together and set your goals.
 There’s nothing worse than starting training only to find you’re missing a critical item.
-Setting achievable goals can help reduce the stress of training for you and your pup.
-There aren’t many items needed for potty training, but it’s good to have several options that suit different dogs.
+Setting achievable goals can help reduce the stress of training for you and your pup and help support consistent learning.
+There aren’t many items needed for potty training, but it’s good to have several options that suit different dogs and household situations.
 The following items are essential to consider when potty training your Miniature Schnauzer:

 pee pad